Resources for Stationary Refrigeration and Air-Conditioning Equipment Technicians

 Phaseout of Ozone-Depleting Substances (ODS)

-Learn about the phaseout of ODSODSA family of man-made compounds that includes, but are not limited to, chlorofluorocarbons (CFCs), bromofluorocarbons (halons), methyl chloroform, carbon tetrachloride, methyl bromide, and hydrochlorofluorocarbons (HCFCs).
+Learn about the phaseout of ODSA family of man-made compounds that includes, but are not limited to, chlorofluorocarbons (CFCs), bromofluorocarbons (halons), methyl chloroform, carbon tetrachloride, methyl bromide, and hydrochlorofluorocarbons (HCFCs).
 These compounds have been shown to deplete stratospheric ozone, and therefore are typically referred to as ODSs.
 See ozone., and how the phaseout affects technicians and contractors.

 - Technicians and contractors: Frequently asked questions about the phaseout